Gregorio Albarracín: Campaign of the Breña

 In the combat in Saucini 15 Chileans and 9 Peruvians die, including Rufino Albarracín and Gregorio Albarracín.

-After the skrimish, the corpses of Colonel Albarracín and his son Rufino, were taken to the plaza in the small town of Chucatamani, ordering the afflicted neighbors and in 1908, the rest of Gregorio and Rufino Albarracín were sent to Lima where they are buried in the Crypt of Heroes in the Cementerio Presbítero Matías Maestro.
+After the skirmish, the corpses of Colonel Albarracín and his son Rufino, were taken to the plaza in the small town of Chucatamani, ordering the afflicted neighbors and in 1908, the rest of Gregorio and Rufino Albarracín were sent to Lima where they are buried in the Crypt of Heroes in the Cementerio Presbítero Matías Maestro.